2Cubed/tetris-plays-tetris/README.md

 ***

 Important Note: Currently only works on systems that can utelize `xdotool`.
-(Ubuntu is one such OS.)
+(Ubuntu Unity is one such OS.)